-WHEREAS Virginithe laws of the State of V a Christian University, (hereinafter referred to as "VACU") is incorporated under irginia, and; WHEREASName (herein after referred to as "Faculty Member"), has special skills, knowledge and qualificat ions in the field of Bible(OT,NT)and Theology onagrees to provide services to the VACU in accordance with the terms of this employment contract and the Faculty Handbook for Teaching Area (Practia l Theology-Counseling).
-THEN, in considerat ion of the mutual covenants contained herein, and of other valuable consideration, the VACU and Faculty M Tember mutually agree as follows:
+WHEREAS Virginia Christian University, (hereinafter referred to as "VACU") is incorporated under the laws of the State of Virginia, and;

+WHEREAS \\Name\\\\\(herein after referred to as "Faculty Member"), has special skills, knowledge and qualifications in the field of Bible(OT,NT)and Theology onagrees to provide services to the VACU in accordance with the terms of this employment contract and the Faculty Handbook for Teaching Area ( Practial Theology-Counseling ).

+THEN, in consideration of the mutual covenants contained herein, and of other valuable consideration, the VACU and Faculty Member mutually agree as follows:

-- 1. Faculty Member agrees to provide instructional services within the areas of expertise, and agrees to devote his/her best efforts to provide such services in a manner consistent with the highest traditions of VACU education. - 2 This contract is for the personal services of the Faculty Member to the VACU and is not assignable by the Faculty Member. - 3 This contract shall be for a course, seminar, clinical shift or workshop to be appended each term and shall terminate at the conclusion of each assignment: - 4 Total compensation or fee of Lecture, including all instruction and final exams for this course shall be Net \$ () for one Subject of three credit, subject to such increases as may be determined on an annual basis by the Board of the VACU.
+- 1. Faculty Member agrees to provide instructional services within the areas of expertise, and agrees to devote his/her best efforts to provide such services in a manner consistent with the highest traditions of VACU education. - 2 This contract is for the personal services of the Faculty Member to the VACU and is not assignable by the Faculty Member. - 3 This contract shall be for a course, seminar, clinical shift or workshop to be appended each term and shall terminate at the conclusion of each assignment: - 4 Total compensation or fee of Lecture, including all instruction and final exams for this course shall be Net \$ ( ) for one Subject of three credits, subject to such increases as may be determined on an annual basis by the Board of the VACU.
 Payment for this course shall be made after receipt by the Registrar of the final exam grades and other required records, contracts, licenses, keys, supplies or other equipment assigned.
 Other payment arrangements may be made with the Academic Dean.